PseudoMon/nononsensebasicjs/docs/frameworks.md

 $('#button').click(...)
 ```

 This simplicity caused jQuery to be so widespread, but it's also packed with so many features that it might be too bloated for your website.
+Modern JavaScript has also incorporated many of the functions that make jQuery so popular, so there's less reason to use it nowadays.
 If you just want a bit of extra functionalities, basic JavaScript is preferred over including jQuery's entire library.

 There are also other libraries that only add specific functionalities.
 For example, [Popper.JS](https://popper.js.org/) lets you easily make small pop-ups.
 There's also [Moment.js](https://momentjs.com/), which helps you in showing and calculating the time.